Charlottetown: Transportation

 Historically, Charlottetown was the centre of the province's railway network.
 Highway development in the latter part of the 20th century has resulted in the city being the focal point of several important routes in the province.
 Route 1, the Trans-Canada Highway, partially bisects the northern suburbs, linking with Riverside Drive, the Hillsborough River Bridge and the North River Causeway/Bridge on a limited-access arterial highway linking the city with the Confederation Bridge in the west and the Northumberland Ferries terminal in the east.
 Route 2, the province's main east–west highway intersects with Route 1 in the city.

 Charlottetown Airport is the province's only airport with scheduled passenger airline service, serving 280,000 passengers per year.

 Charlottetown Transit was founded in 2005 and offers 10 bus routes around town.

 The absence of public transit for many decades in Charlottetown resulted in a dependence on personal use of automobiles, with municipal governments constructing three large above-ground parking garages in the city's historic district to house vehicles of downtown workers.
 The city also had a statistically higher proportion of taxis than the Canadian average as taxi service became a last-resort for many residents without access to a vehicle.

 The Charlottetown Harbour Authority operates the city's commercial port and is currently expanding a marine terminal which was formerly operated by the federal government.
 Importation of gravel for construction and petroleum products are the main port activities.

 Education

 English public schooling (gr.
 K-12) in Charlottetown is provided by the Public Schools Branch.
 French public schooling (gr.
 K-12) in the city is provided by the Commission scolaire de langue française.

-The city has two independent schools: Immanuel Christian School and Grace Christian School.
+The city also has two independent schools: Immanuel Christian School and Grace Christian School.

 Charlottetown is home to the University of Prince Edward Island.
 UPEI has programs in Arts, Education, Science, Business, Nursing and Engineering.
 The provincial university also houses the Atlantic Veterinary College.
-UPEI has a number of sport teams that compete in men's and women's hockey, soccer, rugby, basketball, and volleyball, and women's field hockey.
-These sports teams are called The Panthers.

 Charlottetown is also home to several campuses of Holland College, the province's community college.
 In addition, there are various private training colleges in the city.